 The California Board of Registered Nursing (BRN, web site: http://www.rn.ca.gov) licensure application requires that a student must have completed 24.0 quarter units of natural, behavioral, and social science coursework, including a course in psychology, and 6.0 quarter units of communications, part of which must deal with basic English writing skills.

-Submission of Recommendations (Reference Letters)
+Recommendations (Reference Letters)

 As part of completing the on-line (web) application, the names, affiliations, and emails of each of the four recommenders are provided by the applicant.

 All recommendations should be from individuals--not relatives--who are acquainted with the applicant's work or community experience.